Clear Channel Italy - Privacy Statement relating to the "bikeMi" Bicycle Sharing System

 to fulfil the obligations of a legal contract which you enter into when you engage the Services; and

-In our legitimate business interests and that of that of the city of Antwerp in connection with our agreement with them, where we manage bicycle furniture on behalf of the city of Antwerp.
+In our legitimate business interests and that of that of the city of Milan in connection with our agreement with them, where we manage bicycle furniture on behalf of the city of Milan.
 Under this agreement we may provide information about you to our support department and bike recovery team; in order to prevent fraud; communicate with you about delivery times, services and other updates and for statistical purposes where data will be anonymised.

 Where we are required to do so by law, in our legitimate interests or where we need to protect your interests or someone else’s interests; we may share your details with local enforcement agencies, including the police, and to any competent judicial or administrative authority.